angelcervant1/rb5-flight-summer-dev_ws/README.md

 3.- Add the target rigid bodies to be streamed over.

+4.- Source the ws and launch the NatNet Client with `roslaunch natnet_ros_cpp natnet_ros.launch`

+5.- If no errors were encountered you should be receiving the real-time pose of the rigid bodies as a `PoseStamped` message.
+Run `rostopic list` and look for your Rigid Body namespace.

 ### Dynamic ip address
 To resolve the "Server not connected error" it is needed to run the following command on a terminal:
 ```bash